BrightGu/DiffVC-Content-Controll/index.md

 ### MAE-VC: Voice Conversion Based on Learnable Similarity-Guided Masked Autoencoder
 <!-- #### [MediumVC: Any-to-any voice conversion using synthetic specific-speaker speeches as intermedium features](https://arxiv.org/abs/2110.02500) -->
 #### VCTK
-1. F2F, The Norsemen considered the rainbow as a bridge over which the gods passed from earth to their home in the sky.
+1. F2F, Our dispute is with the company, not the travelling public.
-2. F2M, We also need a small plastic snake and a big toy frog for the kids.
+2. F2M, I feel we might now have the foundations to go forward.
-3. M2F, Since then physicists have found that it is not reflection, but refraction by the raindrops which causes the rainbows.
+3. M2F, She can scoop these things into three red bags, and we will go meet her Wednesday at the train station.
-4. M2M, Many complicated ideas about the rainbow have been formed.
+4. M2M, The actual primary rainbow observed is said to be the effect of super-imposition of a number of bows.

 <table>
    <tr>